 Alpha Glycerylphosphorylcholine (GPC)

 Alpha-GPC is a choline-containing phospholipid that is used for its cognitive enhancing properties.
-In Europe, alpha GPC is a prescription medication used to treat Alzheimer’s.
-It is also used to treat stroke, improve thinking skills and memory.

 May help widen blood vessels and therefore improve blood flow in conditions causing compromised circulation.
 Inositol Hexanicotinate is also added to niacin supplements to minimize flushing effects.
 It has been shown to treat depression and panic attacks.